The-Web3-Compass/web3-compass-data-repository/examples/example-2/onlyswaps-protocol/cross-chain-swaps.md

 ### The Fee Structure (Because Economics Matter)

-Fees in onlyswaps have two components:
+Fees in only swaps have two components:

 **Solver Fee (Flat):** This is what you offer to solvers as an incentive to fulfill your swap.
 It's a competitive market you can set this however you want.
 Higher fees get your swap fulfilled faster because solvers prioritize profitable orders.